devopness/devopness/docs/cloud-provider-credentials/add-cloud-provider-credential.md

 1. On the upper-right corner of the list, click `ADD CLOUD PROVIDER`
 1. Use the drop-down menu to chose a Cloud Provider
 1. Provide a name to your new `Cloud Provider Credential`.
 For example, "Company X cloud provider key"
-1. Follow the [Get Cloud Provider Credentials](./get-cloud-providers-credentails.md) guide to get your chosen Cloud Provider credentials
+1. Follow the [Cloud Provider specific instructions](../) to get the credentials of the chosen Cloud Provider
 1. Paste in your credentials to the appropriate fields in the form
 1. Click `CONFIRM`